marpaia/alpaca-trade-api-cpp/README.md

 #### Get a List of Assets

-If you send a GET request to our `/v2/assets` endpoint, you’ll receive a list of US equities.
+If you send a GET request to the `/v2/assets` endpoint, you’ll receive a list of US equities.

 ```cpp
 #include <iostream>